anthonyringoet/jquery-smooth-scrolling/README.md

 I forked this repo.
 The original plugin was made by [Mathias](http://mathiasbynens.be/).

 ## Caveats
-Doesn't work when scrolling to `name` attributes.
+- Doesn't work when scrolling to `name` attributes.
+- Use `body` as main element in selector on which you call `smoothScroll()` because Chrome has issues when you use `html`.